woleet/woleet.id-server/README.md

 # High Availability / Docker Swarm mode

-Woleet.ID Server can be deployed on a Docker Swarm cluster to achieve High Availability (HA) capabilities by running Woleet.ID Server on a Docker Swarm cluster allows running several server and client instances.
+Woleet.ID Server can be deployed on a Docker Swarm cluster to achieve High Availability (HA) capabilities by running several server and client instances.

 ## Prerequisites